mgreiler/secure-code-review-checklist/README.md

 - [ ] Do restricted areas require SSL?
 - [ ] Is sensitive information passed to/from non-SSL pages?

-## Exception handling
+## Exception Handling
 - [ ] Do all methods have appropriate exceptions?
-- [ ] Does the error shown to users reveal sensitive information or open us up for attacks, ie. includes stack trace, ids, etc?
+- [ ] Does the error shown to users reveal sensitive information or open us up for attacks, .ie. includes stack trace, ids, etc.?
 - [ ] Does the application fails securely when exceptions occur?
 - [ ] Are system errors never shown to users?
 - [ ] Are resources released and transactions rolled back when there is an error?